 The UCLA Law Career Services Office has a wealth of resources for admitted students hoping to establish a career in international or comparative law, including human rights.
 Interested students are encouraged to explore those resources and to meet with their career counselor or the ICLP Program Director to discuss their interests and potential internship, externship and job opportunities in these fields of law.

-Please note that students pursing the Specialization in International and Comparative Law do not receive priority enrollment for any course in Group A or Group B. There is no cap on enrollment in any of the core courses in Group A, other than those indicated with * below.
+J.D. students are required to take six (6) courses to complete the program.
+At least two (2) of those courses must be selected from Group A and four (4) additional courses from either Group A or Group B. Please note that students pursing the Specialization in International and Comparative Law do not receive priority enrollment for any course in Group A or Group B. There is no cap on enrollment in any of the core courses in Group A, other than those indicated with * below.
 Students are encouraged to enroll for Group B courses they are interested in as early as possible in the enrollment period to avoid disappointment.

 (must choose two)

 Group A consists of international and comparative law courses that are sufficiently general, or have a sufficiently general component, to introduce students to the broad fields of international and comparative law.
 There is no cap on enrollment in any of the core courses in Group A, other than courses 272 and 614.LAW 270

 International Human Rights LawLAW 277